 During the enforced stay in Melbourne, Charles explored the region and realised that there was potential for his business here.
 He established himself in Geelong where he remained until moving to Essendon in 1938.
 Soon after setting up in Geelong he convinced his three brother to join him.
 Two of his brothers, Percy and Len, were taught to fly and helped with the business, while the third brother, Alf, was to operate a motorcycle courier business.

 One of Charles Pratt’s business endeavours was aerial photography.
 The State Library of Victoria holds a vast collection of his aerial photographs as well as family photographs and albums of photographs depicting his time at war.
-Of his aerial photographs, over 1,300 can be viewed on-line.
+Of his aerial photographs, more than 3000 Airspy images can be viewed on-line.

 These aerial photographs display as zoom-able jpegs.
 The image below shows the detail that can be obtained at the maximum zoom.